 Regia MarinaThe naval arm of the Kingdom of Italy, who were allies of Germany during the Second World War, the majority of the Regia Marina's operations were centered in the Mediterranean Sea, which Mussolini infamously declared "Mare Nostrum" (literally "Our Sea").
 It had limited operations in the Atlantic, the Middle East, and the Baltic, before Italy eventually surrendered to the Allies in 1943.The first Italian ships were added on April 2015, during the 2nd-Year Anniversary of the game, as rewards for the Spring 2015 event.

-- Author Appeal: Jiji, the artist who drew both Littorio and Roma, is a regular contributor of lolicon or mecha musume art, but when he does draw adult women, he draws them busty and plump.
+- Author Appeal: Jiji, the artist who drew both Littorio and Roma, is a regular contributor of lolicon or mecha musume art (the former showing in the design of Libeccio, who he also drew), but when he does draw adult women, he draws them busty and plump.
 He also has a thing for Mami Tomoe of Madoka Magica fame, who Littorio oddly reminds people of...

-- Gratuitous Italian: Thankfully averted.
-They speak very few Italian and the little they say usually makes sense considering the context they are used.
+- Gratuitous Italian: Similar to the Kriegsmarine shipgirls, they speak very few Italian and the little they say usually makes sense considering the context they are used.

 - In-Series Nickname: "Land of the pasta" (パスタの国; lit. pasta country) for Italy, in the description of the Italian equipment and in Littorio/Italia's library intro line.
 As a result, the Italian equipment and the Vittorio Venetto class have been given the Fan Nicknames of Pasta equipment and Pasta BBs respectively.